raulereno/tiptap-example-integration/README.md

 ## 🧹 Memory Management

-- Blob URLs are automatically cleaned up when components unmount
+- Files are converted to base64 and stored in localStorage
 - localStorage is cleared when navigating back to home
 - Efficient state management prevents memory leaks
+- No blob URL cleanup needed

 ## 🎨 Styling